Information about Barnsley’s offer for SEND is available at www.barnsley.gov.uk/localoffer

 If you have any concerns about your child’s progress or development or would like more information about any aspect of Special Educational Needs and/or disabilities, please speak to Mrs Gough (SENDCo) in the first instance.

 Complaints should initially be made to the headteacher, in adherence with the school's SEND Policy.
 If this fails to resolve the issue, the Governing Body should be contacted.
-Our Governor assigned to Special Education Needs is Mrs Gough
+Our Governor assigned to Special Education Needs and Inclusion is Mrs Gough

 For information about school admissions for pupils with SEND please click on the link below and go to section 11 of the BMBC Admissions booklet.